IqbalSaimbhi/Canada-Customs/README.md

 # Canada-Customs
-Purely developed in HTML, SCSS and Javascript.
+Purely developed in CSS, SCSS and Javascript.
 Its responsive.